Skip to content

 Reentrancy

-One of the most considerable threats when invoking external contracts is that the callee smart contract can seize control of the flow of operations.
-This means that the called contract could enact changes in the smart contract system that the calling function did not anticipate.
-This manipulation often materializes by redirecting the control flow, effectively turning the callee into the caller.
-This cycle can repeat itself, allowing the smart contract to enter the system again and again.
-This notorious vulnerability is termed reentrancy, which can adopt various forms.
-This section aims to elucidate the types of reentrancy and provide guidance on identifying such vulnerabilities within the Solidity code.
+The most considerable threat when invoking external contracts is that the callee seizes control of the flow of operations.
+The called contract enacts changes in the smart contract system that the calling function did not anticipate, usually by redirecting the control flow so that the callee becomes the caller.
+The cycle repeats, and the contract is entered again and again.
+This vulnerability is termed reentrancy, and it takes several forms.

-Reentrancy within a singular function context marked the first occurrence of this vulnerability being discovered and exploited.
-In such a scenario, an external call within the function triggers the function again, initiating the half-completed execution anew multiple times, leading to a cascade of state changes.
+Reentrancy within a single function context was the first occurrence of the vulnerability to be discovered and exploited.
+An external call within the function triggers the function again, restarting the half-completed execution multiple times and producing a cascade of state changes.

-The primary takeaway from single-function reentrancy issues is that state changes and checks occurring after the external call enable the vulnerability.
-Let's consider an example inspired by the infamous DAO hack:
+State changes and checks placed after the external call are what enable the vulnerability.
+An example inspired by the infamous DAO hack:

 1